NexusMutual/docs/docs/overview/claims-history/claims-history.md

 For stats on claims, you can review the [Claims Dune dashboard](https://dune.com/nexus_mutual/claims) and the [claims section in the Nexus Mutual user interface](https://app.nexusmutual.io/assessment).
 Numerous claims have been submitted by users testing the system.

-You can review the mutual's [claims history on the Nexus Mutual DAO website](https://nexusmutualdao.io/claims-history), where you will find the summary, outcome, and other information about each claim request that has been filed.
+You can review the Mutual's [claims history on the Nexus Mutual DAO website](https://nexusmutualdao.io/claims-history), where you will find the summary, outcome, and other information about each claim request that has been filed.

 In the following sections, we outline past claims events and review the claim outcomes.